python-ldap/python-ldap/Doc/reference/ldap.rst

    *trace_file* specifies a file-like object as target of the debug log and *trace_stack_limit* specifies the stack limit of tracebacks in debug log.

-   The *bytes_mode* and *bytes_strictness* arguments specify text/bytes
-   behavior under Python 2.
-   See :ref:`text-bytes` for a complete documentation.

    Possible values for *trace_level* are
    :py:const:`0` for no logging,
    :py:const:`1` for only logging the method calls with arguments,